dimitri-nicolo/calico/v2.1/reference/node/configuration.md

 ### IP Autodetection methods

-When {{site.prodname}} is used for routing, each node must be configured with the IPv4 address (and IPv6 address if using IPv6) that would be used to route between nodes.
+When {{site.tseeprodname}} is used for routing, each node must be configured with the IPv4 address (and IPv6 address if using IPv6) that would be used to route between nodes.
 To eliminate node specific IP address configuration, the `{{site.nodecontainer}}` container can be configured to autodetect these IP addresses.
 In many systems,